 Trees that shed their leaves annually are classified as deciduous.
-Before getting out your hand pruners, learn some basics about the anatomy, or supporting framework, of a deciduous tree.
+Before doing any pruning, you should know some basics about the anatomy, or supporting framework, of a deciduous tree.

 The above-ground part of a tree consists of the trunk, scaffold branches, and lateral branches.
 The leader is the vertical stem at the top of the trunk.
 Scaffold branches are primary limbs that form a tree's canopy.
 Secondary branches that emerge from scaffold branches are laterals.
 Growth comes from buds at the tips of branches (terminal buds), or along branch sides (lateral buds).